 Take a look at the 2021 revised, legal marijuana states map...

 Now that you have a visual weed map, let's take a detailed look into which states have legalized marijuana for recreational use.

 One of the best places to get recreational weed is in Colorado because their marijuana laws are relaxed, and caters towards tourism.

-As a resident, or visitor you can buy up-to one ounce of recreational marijuana, from one of the many dispensaries in Colorado.
+As a resident or visitor, you can buy up to one ounce of recreational marijuana, from one of the many dispensaries in Colorado.

 A perfect example would be the recent vote on Ordinance 301 which would make the use of "magic mushrooms" the lowest punishable offense.

 The Bureau of Cannabis Control issues state licenses, needed by dispensaries, to sell adults of 21 years of age recreational marijuana.

 The recent change in laws allowing marijuana sales is expected to generate millions of dollars in tax revenue, plus boost California's economy substantially this year.

 Anyone with a valid state ID ( it doesn't have to be a California ID ) can buy up-to one ounce of recreational marijuana, from a licensed dispensary per visit.